anotherSimpleCoder/hase/README.md

 ### Build and Run

 We have to build two components for HASE.
-The frontend, which will be displayed on your web browser and the backend, which runs in the background for managing your appointments and users.
+The frontend, which will be displayed on your web browser and the backend that runs in the background for managing your appointments and users.

 #### Step 1: Clone the HASE repository